Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Fitting procedure in intensity and polarization for the Galactic thermal dust emission

 \subsection{Estimation of the covariance matrix}

 The choice of the exact form for the noise covariance matrix is not trivial when we think about the properties of the \textit{Planck} data at 353~GHz.
-In the case of the intensity we are in a highly signal dominated case over most of the sky and there is significant intrinsic dispersion in the signal with respect to the complexity of the models currently used in the literature.
-In polarization the situation is slightly more complex as we are mainly in a signal dominated case close to the Galactic equator while at high Galactic latitudes we are mainly in a noise dominated regime.
-To account for this peculiarities we develop a hybrid approach considering both statistical uncertainties and intrinsic signal dispersion.
+In the case of the intensity we are in a highly signal-dominated case over most of the sky and there is significant intrinsic dispersion in the signal with respect to the low degree of complexity allowed by the models currently used in the literature.
+With regard to polarization, the situation is slightly more complex as we are mainly in a signal-dominated case close to the Galactic equator, while at high Galactic latitudes we are mainly in a noise-dominated regime.
+To account for these peculiarities, we developed a hybrid approach considering both statistical instrumental uncertainties and intrinsic signal dispersion.

-In the case of the statistical uncertainties in the Stokes parameters, $\{I,Q,U \}$, we consider the block diagonal per-pixel covariance matrix maps released by the \textit{Planck} collaboration at $N_{\rm{side}} = 2048$.
-We neglect the off-diagonal terms.
-To crosscheck this working simplification we have evaluated the full noise covariance matrix for the reduced Stokes parameters $q$ and $u$, relying on MC simulations.
-We find that they distribute around zero and that for 90 per cent of the pixels we have $|C_{qu}| / C_{qq}) \leq 16.4\%$ and $|C_{qu}| / C_{uu}) \leq 16.3\%$.
+In the case of the instrumental uncertainties in the Stokes parameters, $\{I,Q,U \}$, we consider the block diagonal per-pixel covariance matrix maps released by the \textit{Planck} collaboration at $N_{\rm{side}} = 2048$.
+We neglect the off-diagonal terms\footnote{To cross-check this working simplification, we evaluated the full noise covariance matrix for the reduced Stokes parameters $q$ and $u$, relying on MC simulations.
+We find that they distribute around zero and that for 90 percent of the pixels we have $\frac{|C_{qu}|}{ C_{qq}} \leq 16.4\%$ and $\frac{|C_{qu}|}{ C_{uu}} \leq 16.3\%$.} and propagate the uncertainties at low resolution according to